rwieruch/blog_robinwieruch_content/blog/how-to-roll-your-own-auth/index.md

 <Sponsorship />

 Authentication is an important topic of any application.
 It's the gatekeeper that ensures only the right people can access the right resources.
-But how do you roll your own authentication in JavaScript & TypeScript?
-In this tutorial, we'll explore how to build a session-based authentication system.
+But **how do you roll your own authentication in JavaScript & TypeScript**?
+In this tutorial, we'll explore how to build a session-based authentication system where a database is used to store users and their sessions.
+We'll also cover how to manage cookies and passwords securely.

-The motivation behind this tutorial is the [deprecation on Lucia](https://github.com/lucia-auth/lucia/discussions/1707).
-I've been using Lucia before, it was a great library, but the author decided to transform it into a [learning resource](https://lucia-auth.com/).
-So whenever something is unclear in this tutorial, you can refer to the official resource, because I just try to distill the essence of it into a step by step guide.

-Big shoutout to the author for creating such a great library and resource.

 # Why to roll your own auth?